muratk5n/thirdwave/en/2023/01/us-crime.md

 ### FBI Crime Data, UCR

-The FBI sit [6] and Data.gov API publishes FBI crime data.
-Data from the first the so-called "Table 8" was taken until 2019.
-The rest is from the API, all in the zip below [5].
-The conversion code for xls to csv is in `util.py`.
+The FBI site [4] and data.gov API publishes crime data.
+Data from the first the so-called "Table 8" is for 1999-2019.
+The rest from the API, see the zip below [3].
+The xls to csv conversion code is in `util.py`.

-To retrieve an entire year from the API must get data from all agencies (PDs), the master list is in `agencies.csv` in the zip.
-To use the API a sign-up and key is required [2].
-An example use is below.
+In order to retrieve an entire year from the API data is retrieved for each agency (PDs), the master list is in `agencies.csv`.
+Sign-up and get the key [2], example use is below.

 ```python